lenra-io/dofigen/README.md

 ### Extending external files

-You can extend the Dofigen file with external files using the `extend` attribute:
+You can extend the Dofigen file with external files using the `extend` attribute.
+You can find some Dofigen templates on the [Dofigen Hub repository](https://github.com/lenra-io/dofigen-hub).
+Here is an example of extending a Dofigen file:

 ```yaml
 extend: